Mozart in the Jungle: Focus on women composers and conductors

-In addition to behind-the-scenes contributions from Mazzoli, Karpman and Noone, the theme of underrepresented, and unjustly forgotten and overlooked women composers and conductors in the world of classical music became central in the show's third and fourth seasons.
+In addition to behind-the-scenes contributions from Mazzoli, Karpman and Noone, the theme of women composers and conductors in the world of classical music became central in the show's third and fourth seasons.
 Historical female composers who appear in the show include Vítězslava Kaprálová, Isabella Leonarda, Nannerl Mozart and Fanny Mendelssohn.
 The fourth season featured Pulitzer Prize-winning contemporary composer Caroline Shaw appearing as herself (and the characters perform one of her actual compositions).
 Composer Paola Prestini also makes a brief cameo in season four, playing one of her own compositions.

 Reception

 Critical response

 The first season of the series received positive reviews.
-Review aggregator Rotten Tomatoes gave the series a 'fresh' 95% rating based on 20 critic reviews, with the critical consensus "Though confined to the isolated world of classical music, Mozart in the Jungles Gael Garcia Bernal makes this charming little show sing."
+Review aggregator Rotten Tomatoes gave the series a 'fresh' 91% rating based on 35 critic reviews, with the critical consensus "Though confined to the isolated world of classical music, Mozart in the Jungles Gael Garcia Bernal makes this charming little show sing."
 Metacritic gave the series a 73 out of 100, indicating "generally favorable reviews".
 Cory Barker, writing for TV.com, praised the series.
 "What works so well is that Mozart isn't afraid to throw you into a world you're likely unfamiliar with, but it doesn't swim so far into the deep end that you immediately drown in jargon and distanced dramatic stakes."
 Robert Lloyd, writing for the Los Angeles Times, also lauded the first season.
 He stated that "Characters who were mouthpieces for attitudes start to seem like people, more complicated than a thumbnail description can accommodate.
 You grow interested in what will become of them without expecting or rooting for any particular outcome."
 Kory Grow of Rolling Stone also praised the series: "Thanks to quirky scripts and a smart ensemble cast... it comes off whimsical without ringing off-pitch."

 Tim Goodman of The Hollywood Reporter also gave the first season a positive review: "Bernal is both likable and magnetic, and makes the eclectic maestro surge on the screen.
 He alone is worth streaming the series, but, thankfully, there's a lot more going on here."
 Brian Lowry, writing for Variety, also lauded the series: "While Mozart is surely a niche confection, the show generally shines by proving long on charm even when it's short on laughs."
 In a more mixed review, Jeff Jensen of Entertainment Weekly gave the series a B−.

 Some socially-minded critics have praised the show's push for gender equity, while others have critiqued the "almost all-white orchestra and main cast" as unrealistic, given the prevalence of East Asian musicians in real-life orchestras.